bondy-io/bondy-demo-marketplace/README.md

 % make
 ```

-This will run Bondy on docker (if necessary) then start the marketplace.
+This will run Bondy and the Web App on docker (if necessary), then start the marketplace.

 **Note:** Bondy takes a few seconds to start, initialize and be ready to accept connections.
 You should see the market script trying to reconnect until Bondy is ready.
 Typically, a series of logs similar to:
 ```